ZoeyVid/kuma-push/README.md

 # kuma-push

-A docker image to use push healthchecks of uptime kuma, just use this compose file:
+A docker image to use push healthchecks of uptime kuma using curl, just use this compose file:

 ```yaml
 services: